 Tip: Keep an eye out for Facebook’s native store locator, which helps people binge on your business by navigating them to the nearest store (or other type of) location.

 With any of these campaigns, having a strong service team and clear business goals are imperative.
 Interested in learning more about social media?
-Sign up for our bi-weekly newsletter today.
+Sign up for our monthly newsletter today.